Jamazi4/bimcat/node-notes.md

 done:

+- capped/uncapped shapes
+- remove edge if another is connected to the same slot
 - multiple outputs
 - icons/tooltips for input types // for now just color coded
 - memoize draggable nodes to optimize rendering